-MFL Curriculum Leader: Miss Young
+MFL Curriculum Leader: Miss Duckett

 At Hindsford CE Primary School, we believe that the skills, knowledge and understanding gained through learning a new language make a major contribution to the development of children’s oracyand literacy and to their understanding of their own culture/s and those of others.
 It is therefore our intent to provide opportunities for the children to:

 Understand that language has a structure, and that the structure differs from one language to another.

-• Develop their awareness of cultural differences in other countries.
+Develop an awareness of cultural differences.

 Hindsford CE Primary School provides French language learning in Years 3, 4, 5 and 6.
 Each class has 1 x 30minute MFL lessons which is taught on a weekly basis.

 A variety of language teaching methods are used to match groups and individuals with different learning styles, these include games, role-play, use of a range of media and songs.

 The lessons are made as entertaining and enjoyable as possible, as we realise that this approach serves to develop a positive attitude in the children to the learning of modern foreign languages.